 Some people suggest that generalisations are useless because they are not always true.
 For example, we can say that men are generally taller than women.
 This is a generalisation but it is also a fact.
 Generalisations can be useful if we understand that there are exceptions.
 Statistical research is useful because it gives us an idea of what activities or experiences are usual.
 But if we don’t have the average experience, it doesn’t make us abnormal.

 The value in using sampling techniques (to ensure that the sample is representative of the general population), is that the finding can be applied to a much bigger population than the original sample.
 However, conclusions can only be extended to the population if the research is based on individuals who are selected in a way that creates a representative sample.

 Experts today quote from Alfred Kinsey’s work by asserting that 10% of women never orgasm by any means.
 They also quote from Shere Hite’s work by reassuring us that only 30% of women orgasm from intercourse.
-No one explains why the rest of their findings have been ignored.
+No one explains why the rest of their research findings have been ignored.